-- (A) A representative may be subjected to disciplinary sanctions if the representative has been found guilty of, or pleaded guilty or nolo contendere to, a felony or to any lesser crime that reflects adversely on the practitioner's honesty, trustworthiness or fitness as a representative in other respects. - (B) Among the disciplinary sanctions available for representatives found to be in violation of subsection (A) are suspension from a proceeding or from all agency proceedings during a period of time, including permanently barred from serving as a representative before the agency.
+A representative may be subjected to disciplinary sanctions if the representative has been found guilty of, or pleaded guilty or nolo contendere to, a felony or any lesser crime that reflects adversely on the practitioner's honesty, trustworthiness, or fitness as a representative in other respects.

-- 1. to subsection (A)): The representative's prior criminal conduct is also a factor in their qualifications to serve, see rule 204(a)(7), supra.
+- 1. The representative's prior criminal conduct is also a factor in their qualification to serve, as noted in Rule 204(a)(7).
 That reference to prior criminal conduct is not limited to felonies and crimes that reflect on a representative's honesty and trustworthiness.
-It represents a broader inquiry in a representative's past conduct as one factor in the larger question of the representative's qualifications to serve. - 2. (to subsection (A)): 37 C.F.R. §11804(b) (USPTO).
-Examples of crimes that reflect adversely on a representative's honesty, trustworthiness or fitness as a representative are those that involve interference with the administration of justice, misrepresentation, fraud, willful failure to file income tax returns, deceit, dishonesty, bribery, extortion, misappropriation, or theft.
+It represents a broader inquiry into a representative's past conduct as one factor in the larger question of the representative's qualifications to serve. - 2.
+See, e.g., 37 C.F.R. §11804(b) (USPTO).
+Examples of crimes that reflect adversely on a representative's honesty, trustworthiness, or fitness as a representative are those that involve interference with the administration of justice, misrepresentation, fraud, willful failure to file income tax returns, deceit, dishonesty, bribery, extortion, misappropriation, or theft.
 Attempt or conspiracy to commit such crimes is also grounds for disciplinary action.
 8 C.F.R. § 1003.302(h) (EOIR).